MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Integration-Data.md

 <h1> Integrating Data in Microsoft Azure </h1>

 <h3> Azure Data Factory </h3>
-Data engineers need to integrate data from different data sources in a multi-cloud environment
+Azure Data Factory is a fully managed cloud-based data integration platform.
+Its used to create data-driven workflows and ti integrate data from different data sources in a multi-cloud environment.
 <ul>
   <li> Hybrid data integration service. </li>
   <li> Simplifies ETL at scale. </li>